HugoMelchers/FourierPoissonSolvers.jl/readme.md

 ## TODO

 - Test
-  - Test order of accuracy on 1D, 2D, 3D problems
+  - Test order of accuracy on 1D, 2D(, 3D) problems
-  - Also test that error is close to machine precision when the right-hand side is a polynomial of low degree
   - Can make more tests based on solutions, then computing their Laplacian with ForwardDiff
+  - Test API
 - Extend
   - Can I use multiple FFT backends?
 Right now only `FFTW.jl` is supported and the `AbstractFFTs.jl` interface does not include support for DSTs/DCTs, but I could in theory write them myself in a way that just falls back to an FFT on a